tazo90/react-typescript/README.md

-# React minimal starter
+# Minimial React and Typescript starter.

-Minimial React and Typescript starter.
+It's a slimmed down version of CRA.

 ### Tech